Household

 Dog-Proofing Your Yard Is Essential

 To ensure the safety of your pup, it’s always a good idea to use pet-friendly lawn products, including weed killer and lawn fertilizer, which can be especially toxic to dogs.
-And store all of your products out of your pup’s reach.
+I recommend storing all of your products out of your pup’s reach.
 You should also use caution when gardening in your yard.
 Learn which plants are poisonous for dogs to keep your furry friend safe.
 And use caution when choosing your mulch, plant fertilizers, insecticides, and other gardening essentials to make sure they don’t contain any toxic chemicals.

 The information provided through this website should not be used to diagnose or treat a health problem or disease; it is not intended to offer any legal opinion or advice or a substitute for professional safety advice or professional care.
 Please consult your health care provider, attorney, or product manual for professional advice.
 Products and services reviewed are provided by third parties; we are not responsible in any way for them, nor do we guarantee their functionality, utility, safety, or reliability.
 Our content is for educational purposes only.